 You may have heard of the phrase “Modern problems require modern solutions,” and you must be wondering: how does that apply to fish?

-However, you can’t convince an older man living in a cabin near the lake to use modern fishing methods because he has gotten used to the natural fishing techniques.
+However, you can’t convince an older man living in a cabin near the lake to use modern fishing methods because he has gotten used to natural fishing techniques.
 At the same time, what if I told you that you could make an exception?

 Now, let’s come to the part where we try to fade your misconceptions about old and traditional fishing methods.
 For the most part, it can take you hours to find a fish, and not to mention all the hard work you put into setting up the bait.